UBC-CIC/basics-for-health/docs/ArchitectureDeepDive.md

-# Backend and Frontend Stack Deep Dive
+# Stack Deep Dive

 ## Architecture

 ![Architecture diagram](images/architecture-diagram.png)

-## Description
+## EHR Launch + Authorization Flow

-1. User launches the application from an EHR.
+1. User launches the application from an EHR

-2. The selected patient's data is retrieved from the FHIR server along with the necessary authorization tokens.
+2. The selected patient's data (name, id) is retrieved from the EHR

+3. The application makes a request to the FHIR server for its SMART configuration metadata

+4. The FHIR server returns a document that contains the authorization server's endpoint

+5. The application makes an authorization request to the authorization server, as well as what data it wishes to access (as defined in the scope)

+6. The authorization server returns an authorization code

+7. The application exchanges the authorization code for an access token, which is used to authorize requests to the FHIR server

-3. The user signs-in to access the application through Amazon Cognito, which assigns them different permissions depending on if they are an administrator or not.
+8. The user then signs in to the application through Amazon Cognito, which assigns them different permissions depending on if they are an admin user or not

-4. An API call is made to the GraphQL API by the app.
+## Uploading Forms

+9. When the user uploads their own forms in the app, the FHIR resource is created and stored on the FHIR server

+10. The server responds to the request with data about the resource

+11. Certain fields in the server response are then stored into Amazon DynamoDB

+## Filling Out Forms

-5. The GraphQL API call queries Amazon DynamoDB for relevant data about the form.
+12. The application queries the database for information about the form that has been selected to be filled out

-6. The result of the query is passed back from the API.

-7. The result of the query is returned to the app.
+13. A request for the resource is made to the FHIR server

-8. The app uses the returned data to send an authorized request to the FHIR server to retrieve the appropriate resources.
+14. Another request is made to the server for the answers to the form (if they exist)

-This flow is for retrieving the forms.
-Uploading the forms is identical, just in a different order.
-When uploading, the FHIR resource is first sent to the server before necessary data about the form is stored into the database.
+15. After the user fills out the form and submits it, the answers (QuestionnaireResponse resource) are stored on the FHIR server